AvenirHealth-org/percussion/README.md

 This package currently implements likelihood models for HIV prevalence data only, but we intend to extend this to include the various data used to calibrate models in the UNAIDS-supported [Spectrum software suite](https://avenirhealth.org/software-spectrum.php).

-The 'percussion' package is aspirational - a longstanding goal of the [UNAIDS Reference Group on Estimates, Modelling, and Projections](https://epidem.org/) has been to consolidate the [models and tools](https://hivtools.unaids.org/) used to make HIV estimates into one "symphony" model.
+The 'percussion' package name is aspirational - a longstanding vision of the [UNAIDS Reference Group on Estimates, Modelling, and Projections](https://epidem.org/) has been to consolidate the [models and tools](https://hivtools.unaids.org/) used to make HIV estimates into one "symphony" model.

 # Modules
 ## ancprev